 The Estates Compliance Team will determine what actions will be necessary.
 If necessary, this will then be further escalated to the Health and Safety Committee.

 Argymhelliad / Recommendation

-For the Health and Safety Committee to approve the revised Confined Space and Restricted Access Space Policy - 393 for the Health Board for a further 12 months, and thereafter at 3 yearly intervals.
+The Health and Safety Committee is requested to:

+• Approve the Confined Space and Restricted Access Space Policy - 393 for the Health Board for the next 3 years.